DiaperGlu/DiaperGlu64/DG6502CrossAsm/ReadMe.txt

   It might be simpler to use the Forth style control flow instructions.

-  Except for BRA, and BNEVER, these branch instructions compile a long branch
+  Except for BRA, and BNEVER, if the branch distance is not in the range of -80 to 7F
-    if the branch distance is not in the range of -80 to 7F
+    these branch instructions compile a long branch.
+A long branch is a branch of the opposite condition over a jump instruction.

   If BRA, is too far for a short branch, a JMP, is compiled.
 If you used PC+N8
     with BRA, and it is too far for a short branch, the start of the instruction + 2